ethyca/fidesops/docs/fidesops/docs/guides/saas_config.md

     }
 }
 ```
-and the contents of the body would be masked according the the configured [policy](policies.md).
+and the contents of the body would be masked according the configured [policy](policies.md).